panzerdp/dmitripavlutin.com/content/posts/047-render-props-cb-hell/index.md

 If you need more nesting, you can simply add new functions.
 The code will grow vertically (by adding new functions) rather than horizontally (by nesting), solving this way the callback hell problem.

 One more nice benefit of this approach is that you can test in isolation the render functions: `renderCoords()` and `renderCity()`.
-It would help achieve easier a higher code coverage.
+It would help achieve easier higher code coverage.
 Plus, you can always create a module for each render function and reuse it.

 ### 3.1 Access component props inside render functions

 Unfortunately, the downside of the separated render functions is the difficulty to access the main component props.

-In order to access the props, you need to bind and pass manually the props throught the call stack:
+To access the props, you need to bind and pass manually the props through the call stack:

 ```jsx{4,14,20}
 function DetectCityMessage(props) {